smaclell/smaclell.github.io/_drafts/exterminator-12-finding-the-bottleneck.md

 ===============================================================================

 Sounds great right?
 Well ... not entirely.
 Our total improvement when all was said and done was about 5%.
-Not a very confident 5% either.
-I don't completely trust our data due to how it was captured.

 I am not performance expert.
 I feel like we learnt just enough to be dangerous.
 With our rough understanding of the metrics we had, we began making changes.
 It is